SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/securityTesting/SNIFFINGTEST.md

-In order to avoid or prevent *Sniffing Attacks*, the following security tests should be performed.
+In order to avoid or prevent *Sniffing* Attacks, the following security tests should be performed.

 <table class="tg">
 <thead>